 Wildfire is a natural part of our county’s history.
 In centuries past, fires ignited by lightning, Native Americans, and ranchers periodically burned lightly and quickly through our wildlands, clearing out dense brush and reducing the overall vegetation.
-Such fires rarely devastated the landscape, because they burned frequently and with much less intensity than we see today.
+Such fires rarely devastated the landscape because they burned frequently and with much less intensity than we see today.

-In the 20th and 21st centuries, thousands of people have moved into areas where these fires once burned, and homes now dot fire-prone landscapes.
-Because of these homes, wildland fires have been fought aggressively and natural fires are rarely allowed.
-As a result, vegetation continues to become older and denser, and the danger of large, destructive fires continues to increase.
-The Mendocino County Fire Safe Council assists this preparation primarily by (1) educating residents about the dangers of wildfire and how they can save their lives and property when one occurs; (2) encouraging mapping, evacuation route planning, road sign installation, water supply development, and other projects in rural areas to prepare for wildfire situations; and (3) obtaining grant funding to help residents make the necessary changes.
+In recent times, however, thousands of people have moved into areas where these fires once burned, and homes now dot fire-prone landscapes.
+Because of these homes, wildland fires have been fought aggressively, and natural fires are rarely allowed.
+As a result, vegetation continues to become older and denser, and the danger of large, destructive fires continues to increase, aggravated by drought and climate change.
+The Mendocino County Fire Safe Council (MCFSC) does not seek to prevent all fires in wildland areas.
+Instead,

+At stake are the lives of residents and firefighters, plus animals, homes, and natural resources.
+Through careful preparation, these risks can be prevented or reduced.
+MCFSC assists this preparation by 1) educating residents about the dangers of wildfire and how they can save their lives and property when one approaches; 2) encouraging mapping, evacuation-route planning, road- and address-sign installation, water-supply development, and other projects in rural areas to prepare for wildfire situations; and 3) obtaining grant funding to help residents make the necessary preparations.